antonfirsov/docs/scratch/dotnet-core-tools-telemtry.md

 The EULA is different from the [MIT](https://github.com/dotnet/coreclr/blob/master/LICENSE.TXT) open source software license we use.
 The MIT license explains what you can do with the source code, while the EULA describes a two-way relationship between the software user and the software vendor.

 .NET Core is open source, so adding a telemetry feature and collecting data has a different dynamic than closed source commercial software.
 That's because there is a second relationship that exists with open source software, between the maintainers and the community.
-To make good on that relationship, we will share the data we collect in an annonymized and aggegated form.
+To make good on that relationship, we will share the data we collect.
 It's important to share the data for two reasons: as an open source project, you deserve to see the data too, and; the data will give everyone the same insight for project decision making.

 We have not yet built infastructure for sharing the data.
 That's our next step.
-We'll make that software open source so that you can see how the data is extracted.
-You can also look at the [initial PR](https://github.com/dotnet/cli/pull/2145) that added the telemetry feature to see how the data is collected and uploaded to Azure storage.
+We're leaning towards making the aggregate data available and providing a [PowerBI](https://powerbi.microsoft.com) report for ease of use.

 Improving Software with Data
 ----------------------------